-The term “mandarin” refers to Citrus reticulate, sometimes called “kid-glove oranges,” and is characterized by deep orange skin with easy peeling and separation into sections.
+The term “mandarin” refers to Citrus reticulate, sometimes called “kid-glove oranges,” and is characterized by deep orange skin with easy peeling and separation of sections.
 The fruit originated in China, hence its name.

 Clementines are a type of mandarin orange with a murky past: one scholar believed the varietal originated in North Africa, but another convinced most modern botanists the petite oranges probably came from the Canton region of China.
-The fruit was brought to Florida in the early 1900s and then to California a few years later.
+The fruit was brought to Florida in the early 1900s and to California a few years later.

 Subsequent freezes limited the states that could successfully produce the fruit, with California, Florida, Texas, and Arizona taking the lead.
-California accounts for more than three-quarters of U.S. supply; globally, China is the leading mandarin/tangerine producer.
+California accounts for more than three-quarters of U.S. supply; globally, China is the leading producer of mandarins and/or tangerines.